 Ways To Revive An Aging MINI, to Stabilize A New MINI, and More: Stress Bars, Sway Bars, Cross Braces, and Knee Braces.

 (This sponsored post is part of an ongoing series coming from our friends at OutMotoring.
-This week it’s all about MINI models and how can decode them to better understand what the heck they mean.)
+This week it’s all creating a more stable and rigid MINI.)

 MINIs, from the factory, handle great and are constantly being praised for their go-kart like handling characteristics.
 It’s true; MINIs handle great.
 Even the Countryman model with the added weight and higher ride height has been highly favored for its performance handling characteristics.
 Many will ask ‘Why mess with a great thing?”
 We prefer to ask “Why not improve on a great thing?”
 Our customers agree and often call or email us to get advice on how to take their MINI to the next level.
 They want even better handling.
 They want to go through twisty sections of favorite nearby roads and feel a bit more stable, and have more confidence doing so.